Photo Story: Training ops for Wisconsin National Guard’s 2023 eXportable Combat Training Capability exercise, Part III

-Training operations are shown on Aug.
-1 and 2, 2023, during the Wisconsin National Guard’s 2023 eXportable Combat Training Capability (XCTC) exercise at Fort McCoy, Wis.
+Training operations are shown Aug.
+2, 2023, during the Wisconsin National Guard’s 2023 eXportable Combat Training Capability (XCTC) exercise at Fort McCoy, Wis.

 According to the Wisconsin National Guard, XCTC is the U.S. Army National Guard’s program of record that enables brigade combat teams to achieve the trained platoon readiness necessary to deploy.